Skip to Content

 The fines for overweight violations vary.
 In some states, you can pay between $15 and $150 per hundred pounds of the weight on your truck.
 The fines can be steep, so be sure to calculate your fines and consult a lawyer for legal assistance.
 In some states, you can also face jail time for violating the weight limits.
 If you have a CDL, this can affect your employment and insurance rates, as well as your insurance premiums.

-READ ALSO: How Much Does a Truck Weigh?
+READ ALSO: How Much Fuel Does a Semi Truck Use?

 Do You Get CSa Points For Being Overweight?